 » Be Precise

 Your resignation letter should be very precise and to the point.
 You cannot afford to beat around the bush while you are writing an official document.
-Keep it short, and mention "Letter of Resignation" in the subject line of the article.
+Keep it short, and mention "Letter of Resignation" in the subject line.

 » Provide Exact Date